 - Worn float needle

 - Gas bowl seal worn

 - Perished gas line

 - Gas tank cap damaged

-When a mower clogs with grass it’s very tempting to just tip it over and clean it.
-This unfortunately allows fuel to get into places it shouldn’t.
-If the mower is tipped over with the carburettor side down, gas will flood out of the carburettor and soak the air filter.
+When a mower clogs with grass, it’s very tempting just to tip it over and clean it.
+This, unfortunately, allows fuel to get into places it shouldn’t.
+If the mower is tipped over with the carburetor side down, gas will flood out of the carburetor and soak the air filter.

 You may also find the mower hard to start, running rough and often blowing black smoke.
 This is a sure sign that the air filter is soaked in gas.
 The fix is simple – remove and replace the filter.

 Air Filter – A gas-covered filter will choke the engine, causing rough running and black, and often results in nonstarting.